-YEAR 10 Web Apps
+YEAR 10 Web Technologies

-In Distributed Systems, students design and build a responsive website using CSS Grid, that will adapt to any device size or media type.
+In Web Apps, students design and build a responsive website using CSS Grid, that will adapt to any device size or media type.
 Students will learn accessibility principles such as HTML5 semantic elements, and how these can be used to enhance the end user experience.
-Students will utilize this client-side knowledge to develop a web server capable of delivering access to shared resources to multiple users concurrently.
-The client-server relationship will be used to transmit information using POST and GET HTTP methods.
-In doing so, students will learn to understand the nature of a distributed system, and how to develop lightweight and robust coding techniques to handle client-side requests.
+JavaScript will be used to create rich client-side experiences, such as interactive controls on a web form, or modifying document styles and content after a web page has been rendered in a browser.
+Students may also investigate a client-server architecture, and in doing so, students will learn to understand the nature of a distributed system, and how to develop lightweight and robust coding techniques to handle client-side requests.